Game Over (2019 film): Plot

-The film starts with a serial killer (whose face is not revealed) stalking and filming a girl from outside her house and later at night suffocating her by wrapping her head in plastic and tying her hands behind her.
-He then drags her to an abandoned football field where he beheads her and sets her body on fire.
+The film starts with a serial killer (whose face is hidden) stalking and filming a girl from outside her house.
+Later at night, he suffocates the girl by wrapping her head in plastic and tying her hands behind her.
+He then drags her to an abandoned football field, where he beheads her and sets her body on fire.

 Later, the film focuses on Swapna, a single young woman and a talented game designer.
-She has a fear of darkness, and also has post-traumatic stress more so known as 'anniversary reaction', a condition which triggers unsettling feelings around the anniversary of a traumatic event.
-For Swapna, it is the horrific memory of her being raped in a dark room that happened on last New Year's Eve.
+She has a fear of darkness and suffers post-traumatic stress, moreso known as 'anniversary reaction', a condition which triggers unsettling feelings around the anniversary of a traumatic event.
+For Swapna, it is the horrific memory of her being raped in a dark room on last New Year's Eve.

-Her family has a traditional mindset that decent girls should not have tattoos or go out at night; to which she did not listen, and was later raped.
-Instead of comforting her afterwards, they kept blaming the tragedy on her and not listening to them.
-Because of this, she left her parents, never contacted them since, and leads a secluded life with Kalamma, her housemaid who stays with her.
+Swapna's family has a traditional mindset that decent girls should not have tattoos or go out at night; to which she did not listen, and was later raped.
+Instead of comforting Swapna afterwards, they kept blaming the tragedy on her and not listening to them.
+As a result, Swapna left her parents and cut off contact with them.
+She leads a secluded life with Kalamma, her housemaid who stays with her.
 Her only solace is her love for gaming.

 The new year is around the corner and Swapna suffers from PTSD a second time since last year after she has to enter a dark room, even with Kalamma being with her.
-She also feels a stinging pain in the tattoo area on her wrist from time to time.
-As her tattoo (of a game life) was a year old, the pain persisting even now seemed very unusual.

-Before going to a doctor to treat it, Swapna meets Varsha, the tattoo artist whom she knows well, and asks her about it.
-Varsha nervously reveals that she made her tattoo with an ink mixed with a stranger's ashes by mistake, but later tried to contact her many times to inform her about it but wasn't able to get in touch with her.
-She profusely apologises and tries to assure her that it has nothing to do with the pain she feels, but Swapna angrily storms off and later that day books an appointment for laser removal of her tattoo, but she is not able to go through with the procedure as the tattoo keeps stinging.
+She also feels a stinging pain in the tattoo area on her wrist from time to time, even though the tattoo (of a game life) is a year old.
+Before going to a doctor, Swapna meets Varsha, the tattoo artist whom she knows well, and asks her about it.
+Varsha nervously reveals that she made Swapna's tattoo with an ink mixed with a stranger's ashes by mistake, and later tried and failed to contact Swapna many times to inform her about it.
+She profusely apologises and tries to assure Swapna that it has nothing to do with the pain she feels, but Swapna angrily storms off.
+Swapna books an appointment for laser removal of her tattoo that day, but she is not able to go through with the procedure as the tattoo keeps stinging.